What Is Intertrigo?

-Skin Care for IntertrigoEven the best and most compliant prevention methods may not prevent the development of intertrigo.
+Skin Care Treatment for IntertrigoEven the best and most compliant prevention methods may not prevent the development of intertrigo.
 When this occurs, Dr. Bailey uses the methods below in her practice to treat intertrigo:

 - Apply clotrimazole creams for two weeks to fully treat the yeast infection.

 - If redness persists after a few days of using clotrimazole cream, Dr. Bailey adds a thin layer of 1% hydrocortisone cream on top of the clotrimazole cream.
 This requires physician supervision since prolonged use of hydrocortisone can thin the skin.

 - Avoid foods with high glycemic (sugar) index: sweets, sugary drinks, and refined flours.
 Check out Dr. Bailey's low glycemic diet, which she calls an Alkaline Mediterranean Diet.

 Important Precautions of Intertrigo Skin CareIntertrigo care should not be taken lightly.
 Check out these important cautionary tips during treatment:

 - If you experience severe stinging from any cream use, see a doctor immediately to diagnose your skin condition.

 - Do not combine anti-itch medication, such as Benadryl, with clotrimazole or hydrocortisone cream.

 - Not all skin fold rashes are intertrigo.
 Visit your local physician if your rash persists after a week of intertrigo skin care.

 - Treatments for infants should always be supervised by a physician since their skin is so delicate.